 - Smooth Transitions: One of the essential aspects of playing "Gymnopédie No. 1" on guitar is ensuring fluid transitions between chords.
 Karlijn demonstrates this using the Karel Dedin guitar, which allows for a comfortable grip, especially when handling bar chords.

-- Utilizing Sustain: The long, lingering notes in the piece require a guitar that can provide a rich sustain.
+- Utilising Sustain: The long, lingering notes in the piece require a guitar that can provide a rich sustain.
 Karlijn showcases how the Hans van Velzen guitar's extended resonance supports this aspect, allowing the notes to sing beautifully.

 Fingerstyle Tips